anuraghazra/vscode-strip-ts-copy/README.md

 1. Install the plugin from [marketplace](https://marketplace.visualstudio.com/items?itemName=anuraghazra.strip-ts-copy)

-2. Select a peice of code with TS
+2. Select a piece of code with TS

 3. Press <kbd>ctrl+alt+c</kbd> to copy the transpiled code